espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     ^^^^^

     -  If advertising data is preset by command :ref:`AT+BLEADVDATA <cmd-BADVD>`\=<adv_data>, it will be overwritten by this command.
+    -  This command automatically changes the adv type previously set using :ref:`AT+BLEADVPARAM <cmd-BADVP>` to 0.

     Example
     ^^^^^^^^